 The dark web is a small corner of the deep web that is only accessible through Tor, which anonymizes users through a process called “onion routing.”
 The dark web consists mainly of discussion sites and marketplaces.
 This is where cybercriminals sell and discuss a variety of illegal goods and services.

 Yes.
-With Beacon, you get aggregated data from deep and dark web sites without having to access the dark web yourself.
+Our Platform offers a single point of access to myriad networks including deep and dark websites without having to access the dark web yourself.
 This ensures you and your system are protected.